Imonda/lore/README.md

 # Lore

 Self-hosted archive for your AI conversations.
-Import exports from Claude and ChatGPT, search them instantly, and keep everything private on your own server.
+Import exports from Claude, ChatGPT, and Gemini, search them instantly, and keep everything private on your own server.

 All data is encrypted in the browser before it reaches the server.
 Your encryption key never leaves your device.